socketsupply/components/src/content-tabs/README.md

-# TabMenu
+# ContentTabs
-The component `TabMenu` creates a menu that activates sections when clicked on.
+The component `ContentTabs` creates a menu that activates sections when clicked on.

 ## Demo